|Pancakes with sugar and lemon|

 (Makes: lots if you use sparingly, as you should)

 A little oil, such as groundnut, for frying

 Add the flour to a bowl and form a well.
 Break the egg into the well, add the pinch of salt and about 1/3 of the milk.
 Mix, gradually incorporating the flour and adding the rest of the milk slowly as you do so.
 When you have a smooth batter (don't mix too much - sieve it if stubbornly lumpy), melt the butter until it just starts to brown lightly then quickly mix it into the batter.
 Pour the batter into a jug and refrigerate for about 45 minutes.

 Add just a little oil to the pan and heat until very hot before turning the heat down to between medium and high.
+Stir the batter and pour a little into the hot pan to form a coating and cook until browned.
+This is a sacrificial one as the first pancake is always poor so discard it.
 Pour about 2-3 tablespoons of batter into the pan and quickly swirl it around the pan to coat it thinly.
 Brown lightly and turn the pancake to lightly brown the other side.
-The first pancake is always rubbish, so discard it.
 Re-oil the pan (it needs very little between each pancake).
-Repeat the process and when each pancake is light browned on both sides add it to a plate in a low oven until the job is done.
+Repeat the process and when each pancake is light browned on both sides add it to a plate and keep warm in a low oven until the job is done.